 "The Czech Philharmonic is very close to my heart artistically and personally.
 With the leading orchestra of our country, I have repeatedly experienced moments of beauty and deep feeling on the podium.
-I regard it as an honor that I may continue to be a part of the innermost musical family of the Czech Philharmonic, now alongside the new Chief Conductor, Semyon Bychkov, and together with my wonderful colleague Tomáš Netopil.
-I am looking forward to our joint projects, whether they will involve performing the classics from this country and around the world or excursions into the realm of lesser-known repertoire and contemporary music.
-It is my wish that together, our whole institution might continue successfully and harmoniously along the artistic path begun by Jiří Bělohlávek.“
+I regard it as an honour that I may continue to be a part of the innermost musical family of the Czech Philharmonic, alongside Chief Conductor Semyon Bychkov and together with my wonderful colleague Tomáš Netopil."

 Jakub Hrůša – Principal Guest Conductor

 In the studio, Jakub Hrůša has recorded Concertos by Bartók and Kodály with the Rundfunk-Sinfonieorchester Berlin for Pentatone; the Tchaikovsky and Bruch Violin Concertos with the Czech Philharmonic and Nicola Benedetti for Universal; live recordings for Octavia Records of works by Berlioz, Strauss and Suk with the Tokyo Metropolitan Symphony Orchestra; three discs for Pentatone with PKF-Prague Philharmonia; and six discs of Czech music for Supraphon.
-Marking the start of his tenure as Chief Conductor of the Bamberg Symphony, Hrůša and the Orchestra recorded Smetana’s Má vlast, the first disc in a new cycle pairing the last four symphonies of Dvořák and Brahms.
+As part of their partnership with Tudor, Hrůša and the Bamberg Symphony have also released Smetana’s Má vlast and the first disc in a new cycle pairing the last four symphonies of Dvořák and Brahms.

 In recognition of his championing of Janáček’s music abroad, Jakub Hrůša was awarded the inaugural Sir Charles Mackerras Prize.
-He is also President of the International Martinů Circle.
+He is also President of the International Martinů Circle and The Dvořák Society.